choria-legacy/mcollective-choria/website/content/deployment/first-user/index.md

 ## Authorization

-As my user certificate is _rip.mcollective_ and I wish to be able to manage all aspects of my MCollective I am going to add a default allow rule here:
+As my user certificate is _rip.mcollective_ and I wish to be able to manage all aspects of my MCollective I am going to add a default allow rule to _Hiera_, add this to your common tier or whichever tier will select the nodes you wish to be able to manage:

 ```yaml
 mcollective::site_policies: